zoxpx/pxdocs/content/portworx-install-with-kubernetes/application-install-with-kubernetes/scylladb/_index.md

     Note that the `scyla-1` pod is now scheduled to the `ravi-blr-dev-dour-shoulder-2 ` node.

-13. Enter the `kubectl get pods` command, filtering the output using the `jq` command to display the following
+13. Enter the `kubectl get pods` command, filtering the output using the `jq` command to display the following:

   * Pod name
   * Host name